agapow/simpleredcapbuilder/README.txt

 	% expand-redcap-schema -i dummytag myschema.csv

 Note that tags don't have to be quoted like list items in the repeat field.
-IN fact, if you do quote them, it would probably be difficult to pass the tag name on the commandline.
+IN fact, if you do quote them, it would probably be difficult to pass the tag name on the command line.

 Ini/config files are not nearly as powerful as the other formats for passing in external values.